 The Owner hereby covenants with the Council as follows.

+To submit the Affordable Housing Delivery Schedule for each Development Parcel to the Council for its written approval within 6 months of Commencement of that Development Parcel.

 The Owner shall give in respect of each Development Parcel no less than three (3) calendar months prior written notice of the anticipated date of Completion of the Affordable Housing Units in the relevant Development Parcel to the Council’s Affordable Housing Liaison Coordinator.

-To submit the Affordable Housing Delivery Schedule for each Development Parcel to the Council and secure its approval within 6 months of Commencement of that Development Parcel.

 Not to Occupy or permit the Occupation of the Market Units in each Development Parcel until the Affordable Housing Delivery Schedule for that Development Parcel has been submitted and approved by the Council.